Spring 2018 Series

 In Introduction to R (September 13, 2017): In this workshop I go over the basics of R including installation, basic functions, loading your data into R, filtering, visualizations, and where to find help.

 ggplot2 (October 12, 2017): Here I discuss the popular ggplot2 package, a collection of functions that makes it easy to create stunning, professional-quality visualizations.
 Specifically, I cover basic plots, how to modify them, and some of my thoughts on data visualization.

-tidyverse (November 10, 2017): This workshop will discuss a collection of R packages known as the tidyverse.
+tidyverse (November 10, 2017): This workshop discusses a collection of R packages known as the tidyverse.
 This includes packages like